Economic Depreciation Definition

 Economic depreciation is defined as the wear and tear of an asset beyond its expected capacity or utility which means that suppose we have an asset and we expected the depreciation run to go for four years but it becomes obsolete and scrap in a span of only three years it is said to be economically depreciated.

 Economic depreciation is defined as the gradual decrease in the value of assets in a period of time due to some major changes in the factors crucial to the economy.
 These types of depreciation are specifically linked to real estate where the property can incur a drastic change in its valuation due to some sudden events like the closure of the road it is built, depleting neighborhood or any kind of unfavorable conditions.
-Economic depreciation stands to be different from normal accounting depreciation because in accounting depreciation the value of asset gets depleted over a set period of time based on a planned schedule but in cases of economic depreciation the asset becomes scrap way before the planned schedule due to some unforeseen events.
+Economic depreciation stands to be different from normal accounting depreciation because in accounting depreciation the value of asset gets depleted over a set period of time-based on a planned schedule but in cases of economic depreciation the asset becomes scrap way before the planned schedule due to some unforeseen events.

 How does Economic Depreciation Work?

 Economic depreciation is generally termed as the process by which assets lose their market value due to some kind of influential factors which overall leads to the degradation of the market value of the asset.
-At times when the owners need to sell their assets, they prefer economic depreciation over accounting depreciation when they want to sell their asset at the market rate.
+At times when the owners need to sell their assets, they prefer economic depreciation over accounting depreciation when they want to sell their assets at the market rate.
 Also, economic depreciation broadly impacts the sale price of any kind of asset which the owners want to sell in the market.
 It is very common among owners to keep a check and monitor the rate of economic deprecation pertaining to the asset one wishes to sell.

 When it comes to accounting for business needs, accountants will never record economic depreciation in their books of accounts or financial statement for big capital assets.
 Instead, they prefer to use the book value of the particular asset for the main reporting needs.
 One of the keys areas where economic depreciation is considered for financial analysis is in the field of real estate.
 Economic depreciation can also serve as a need of forecasting methodology when the analyst wants to forecast how much of revenue the good or service will generate in the future.